Ks89/angular-cli-skeleton/README.md

 <br>

 ### This project is not dead, I'm simply waiting for IVY render (RENDER 3) + runtime i18n support.
-When Google will release this (I hope this summer as first public beta), I'll update the repo with many new features.
-So I suggest to star and watch this project, if you are interested
+When Google will release this, I'll update the repo with many new features.
+So I suggest to star and watch this project, if you are interested.
+Angular 7 is out, but unfortunately IVY is still not available, so I'll wait again :(

 # angular-cli-skeleton